 Lesson DfE Guidance 2020, Refs. to statutory Health Education (H) and Relationships (R) Education outcomes PSHE Learning Intentions Social and Emotional Skills 1.Unique Me R1, R2, R3, R4, R27 I understand that some of my personal characteristics have come from my birth parents and that this happens because I am made from the joining of their egg and sperm l appreciate that I am a truly unique human being 2.
-Having a Baby R1, R2, R3, R4, R26, H34 I can correctly label the internal and external parts of male and female bodies that are necessary for making a baby and (in simple terms) how this happens I understand that having a baby is a personal choice and can express how I feel about having children when I am an adult 3.Girls and Puberty R26, H34, H35 I can describe how a girl's body changes in order for her to be able to have babies when she is an adult, and that menstruation (having periods) is a natural part of this I have strategies to help me cope with the physical and emotional changes I will experience during puberty 4.Circles of Change H4 I know how the circle of change works and can apply it to changes I want to make in my life I am confident enough to try to make changes when I think they will benefit me 5.Accepting Change H2, H3 I can identify changes that have been and may continue to be outside of my control that I learnt to accept I can express my fears and concerns about changes that are outside of my control and know how to manage these feelings positively 6.Looking Ahead I can identify what I am looking forward to when I move to a new class I can reflect on the changes I would like to make next year and can describe how to go about this
+Having a Baby R1, R2, R3, R4, R26 I understand what responsibilities there are in parenthood and the joy it can bring.
+I can consider what has influenced my life and what might influence the lives of other people.
+I understand that having a baby is a personal choice and can express how I feel about having children when I am an adult 3.Girls and Puberty R26, H34, H35 I can describe how a girl's body changes in order for her to be able to have babies when she is an adult, and that menstruation (having periods) is a natural part of this I have strategies to help me cope with the physical and emotional changes I will experience during puberty 4.Circles of Change H4 I know how the circle of change works and can apply it to changes I want to make in my life I am confident enough to try to make changes when I think they will benefit me 5.Accepting Change H2, H3 I can identify changes that have been and may continue to be outside of my control that I learnt to accept I can express my fears and concerns about changes that are outside of my control and know how to manage these feelings positively 6.Looking Ahead I can identify what I am looking forward to when I move to a new class I can reflect on the changes I would like to make next year and can describe how to go about this